Summer offers a rewarding opportunity to get a taste of living abroad while learning about a new culture or enhancing foreign language skills.

 If you would like to receive transferable credit for your summer study abroad, contact CMC's Office of the Registrar before you finalize your plans.
 Students are eligible for credit for study abroad during the summer only if the program is approved by the Off-Campus Study and the courses are approved in advanced by the CMC Registrar.
 Course approval by department chairs or faculty does not guarantee credit for summer study abroad.

 In some cases, the Registrar cannot guarantee transfer credit for summer study abroad programs in advance due to insufficient information and the vast number of summer study abroad programs available.
 In that case, the final determination may need to be made by the Academic Standards Committee upon review of materials provided by the student.
-Summer study abroad program sites that have been reviewed and approved for semester study by the Off-Campus Study Committee will receive favorable consideration.
-No credit will be granted for programs reviewed but not approved by the Off-Campus Study Committee.
+No credit will be granted for programs reviewed but not approved by Off-Campus Study.

 How to Pay for Summer Study Abroad